arm-education/executorch_on_arm_labs/Lab_0_Setup.md

 ## **Lab 1**

 Lab 1 should ideally be completed on a Raspberry Pi 4 or 5, or similar Arm-based edge device running Linux.
 It can also be completed on an Arm-based Mac, however more powerful devices such as a Mac may show inverse performance results when comparing PyTorch and ExecuTorch.
+This is because PyTorch benefits from highly optimized CPU backends on powerful laptop/desktop-class hardware, whereas on a Raspberry Pi or other embedded/edge device, ExecuTorch’s lightweight runtime and lower overhead make it better suited to constrained CPUs, leading to improved performance and efficiency.
 We perform both ahead-of-time (AOT) compilation and inference on the CPU of the hardware used.

 A virtual Python environment running a Python version that supports ExecuTorch is required.
 It is recommended that the `learn_executorch_on_arm_setup.sh` script is used to create a virtual environment with Python 3.11.14.
 The script supports both aarch64 macOS and Linux.